cjolowicz/blog/content/posts/hypermodern-python-01-setup.md

 {{< figure src="/images/Le sortie de l'opéra en l'an 2000/06.jpg" >}}

-Welcome to a whirlwind tour of the Python ecosystem in late 2019!
-This is a guide to modern Python tooling with a focus on simplicity and minimalism, in several parts.
+Welcome to the whirlwind tour of the Python ecosystem in late 2019!
+This is a guide to modern Python tooling with a focus on simplicity and minimalism.
+You are going to create a complete and up-to-date Python project structure, with unit tests, static analysis, type-checking, documentation, and continuous integration and delivery.

-More than a decade of coexistence of Python 2 and 3 [comes to a close](https://www.python.org/doc/sunset-python-2/) on new year 2020.
+On New Year 2020, more than a decade of coexistence of Python 2 and 3 [comes to a close](https://www.python.org/doc/sunset-python-2/).
 The Python landscape has changed significantly over this period: A host of new tools and best practices have continued to improve the Python developer experience.
 At the same time, their adoption has lagged behind, due to the constraints of legacy support.

-Time to show how to build a Python project for *hypermodernists*,[^1] from scratch.
-In this guide, you are going to create a complete and up-to-date Python project structure, with unit tests, static analysis, type-checking, documentation, and continuous integration and delivery.
+Time to show how to build a Python project for *hypermodernists!* [^1]

 [^1]: The title of this guide is inspired by the book *Die hypermoderne
     Schachpartie* (The hypermodern chess game), written by [Savielly